abumq/easyloggingpp/README.md

 }
 ```

-Since ver.
-9.60, there is new way to write logs; i.e, by using Logger class directly.
+ > You can also write logs by using `Logger` class directly.
 This feature is available on compilers that support variadic templates.
 You can explore more by looking at `samples/STL/logger-log-functions.cpp`.

  [![top]
 Goto Top](#table-of-contents)